yohman/up206a/syllabus.md

     *   Intro to Python
 *   Assignments
     *   Create a GitHub account, and create a project repo named “UP206A”
-    *   Create a Readme.md file in your GitHub class repo, and introduce your Data Science project space
+    *   Create a Readme.md file in your GitHub class repo, and introduce your Data Science project space (hint: use this [markdown guide](https://guides.github.com/features/mastering-markdown/))
     *   Search for and document up to three potential data sources for your own research inquiry; explain how it can be used to answer a potential research question, and how it can be visualized spatially